GoogleChrome/web.dev/src/site/content/en/learn/privacy/third-parties/index.md

 `Content-Security-Policy-Report-Only: script-src 3p.example.com; report-uri https://example.com/report/`,
 and if the browser loads a script from anywhere other than `3p.example.com`, that request will succeed but a report will be sent to the supplied `report-uri`.
-Normally this is used to experiment with a policy before implementing it, but a useful idea here is to use this as a way of conducting an “ongoing audit”.
+Normally this is used to experiment with a policy before implementing it, but a useful idea here is to use this as a way of conducting an "ongoing audit".
 As well as your regular audit described earlier, you can turn on CSP reporting to see if any unexpected domains appear, which could mean that your third-party resources are loading third-party resources of their own and which you need to consider and evaluate.
 (It may also be a sign of some cross-site scripting exploits having slipped past your security boundary, of course, which it is also important to know about!)